-As we look forward to our return to campus starting with Quarter 2 of the 2020-2021 academic year, we ask every member of our school community (students, parents, faculty, staff, and campus residents) to adhere to and abide by our Community Commitment Agreement (“Agreement”) both on and off campus.
+As we look forward to our return to campus in Quarter 3 of the 2020–2021 academic year, we ask every member of our school community (students, parents, faculty, staff, and campus residents) to adhere to and abide by our Community Commitment Agreement (“Agreement”) both on and off campus.
 Now more than ever, it is imperative that we all share in the responsibility for keeping our community as safe as possible.
 Walnut Hill remains a place with significant personal freedom and responsibility, however, the conditions of the COVID-19 global pandemic require a shift in our policies and procedures.
 Our policies—and our actions—must be governed by a public health perspective, focused on the well-being and safety of the community as a whole (students, faculty, staff, and campus residents) rather than on individual preference.
 To meet our goal of providing an in-person educational experience for as many students as possible, and as safely as possible, we will all be required to adjust how we conduct ourselves on and off campus.
 To reduce the risk to our community and their families, everyone students, faculty, staff, and campus residents—must commit to following federal, state, and local public health guidelines, as well as Walnut Hill’s policies and expectations for conduct both on and off campus, as outlined in the following Community Commitment Agreement.

 Please read the following carefully.
 By signing this document, you are certifying that you read, understand, and agree to abide by the terms of this Agreement.
 Please note that the School’s plans for the upcoming academic year are subject to change at any time.
 The School reserves the right to update its plans and the terms of this Agreement to reflect such changes, which may be informed by public health guidance and governmental regulation.

 - Complete all online training as required by the School.